 Diversity is our strength.
 It is imperative to develop strong bonds between all stakeholders as active collaborators to share human experiences within our community to improve teaching and learning.
 My teaching philosophy reflects my belief that a teacher leader shall demonstrate patience, be sensitive to different opinions, be self-reflective, exhibit courage and be fully transparent in order to build and maintain trust and unity within a community.
 These qualities will lead to continued school improvement benefiting all stakeholders and will raise student achievement.

-Students are unique creative beings.
+Students are uniquely creative beings.
 They are the dreamers, designers, and creators of the future.
 Igniting their passions and helping them see how what they are learning connects to the world in which we live, will help them develop a deeper understanding of their own potential for intellectual growth and maturity.
-Students have a right to a thoughtful, progressive and free education that takes the whole individual into account.
+Students have a right to a thoughtful, progressive, and free education that takes the whole individual into account.
 I encourage students to participate in and outside of the classroom to express their ideas so we can grow together as creative productive citizens.
 It is in the best interest of our society to raise healthy, curious, resilient children who learn from the past and make good choices in the future.

-Exposing students to a variety of innovative research practices and opportunities within a supportive learning community enables students to develop their own inquiry style to maximize their individual potential.
+Exposing students to a variety of innovative research practices and opportunities within a supportive learning community enable students to develop their own inquiry style to maximize their individual potential.
 The more we understand our students and ourselves, the greater our ability to reach them as authentic adults who wish to share knowledge.